renzuzu/renzu_multicharacter/README.md

 - Supports Spawn Selector (by default this uses my renzu_spawn as a Selector)
 - Supports Latest skinchanger & fivemappearance or qb-clothing
 - Supports /relog command (logout)
+- Supports Updating Slots number via config or commands. there is no maximum number but 10-20 is good.

 # Dependency
 - ESX or QBCORE